lalcastroantony/ShellScript/README.md

 # Shell Script Repository

 This repository contains a collection of useful shell scripts that can help with various tasks and serve as a reference for shell scripting.
 The scripts are organized and documented to make them easy to understand and use.
+Additionally, this repository includes numbered files showcasing terminal outputs for basic commands, allowing users to refer to them for better understanding.

 ## Getting Started